pixlise/core/README.md

 ### Example CLI flags

 `-quantExecutor docker` - this tells the API to use local docker as the quant executor, meaning PIQUANT jobs will start on your local development machine.

+## Documentation

+Given this is written in Go, it supports godoc!
+Being a public repository, documentation automatically is pulled into the online Go documentation site, but to view documentation locally, you can run `godoc -http=:6060` and to export to a zip file you can create a directory and run `godoc-static --destination=./doctest`